 Domestic students: The Australian Government's Research Training Scheme (RTS) provides Commonwealth-funded higher degree by research (HDR) candidates with an exemption from tuition fees for the duration of their PhD by research for a maximum period of four years' full-time equivalent study.
 Domestic students are liable for the UNSW Student Services Amenities Fee.

-International students: Full details can be found on the Graduate Research School's Fees and Costs page for International Postgraduate Research Candidates.
+International students: Full details can be found on the GRS Fees and Costs page for International Postgraduate Research Candidates.
 Note that international students are exempt from the UNSW Student Services Amenities Fee.

 How to apply

-Applicants may view the application procedures on the Research website.
+Applicants may view the application procedures on the GRS website.